csaf-testsuite/contravider/docs/limitations.md

 ```

 where $user and $password are the user and password required respectively.
+Folders inside the folder inherit this protection.

-How DNS and similar are handled are also still subject to change.
+How DNS and similar are handled is still a subject of discussion.